blankaex/hal_3900/Proposal/ideas.md

 # Epics

 - Have a bot that can help students learn and interact with a course
-    - Bot can answer administrative questions with course
+    - Bot can answer administrative questions with course [YI]
-    - Bot can answer questions about course content
+    - Bot can answer questions about course content [HAYDEN]
-    - Bot can meaningfully quiz and interact with the student
+    - Bot can meaningfully quiz and interact with the student [YI]
         - personalised
-    - Bot can inform course admin/staff about cohort
+    - Bot can inform course admin/staff about cohort [ZAIN]
-    - Bot can learn for more then one course without needing massive config
+    - Bot can learn for more then one course without needing massive config (self learning) [ELLEN]